iloveicedgreentea/jvc_projector_python/README.md

 # JVC Projector Python Library

-This implements new features, improvements, and optimizations inspired by https://github.com/bezmi/jvc_projector.
-This was made with NZ models in mind.
-Almost every function will work with NX models but I do not guarantee operability for them.
+This implements JVC IP Control in Python specifically for Home Assistant.
+Otherwise, I would have written this in Go.
+Almost every function will work with all JVC models but I do not guarantee operability for models that are not NX or NZ.

 This is designed to work with my Home Assistant plugin: https://github.com/iloveicedgreentea/jvc_homeassistant

 ## Installation

 ```
-# Assuming you have a venv with >=python3.10
+# Assuming you have a venv with >=python3.11
-pip install jvc-projector-remote-improved2
+pip install pyjvc
 ```

 ## Quick Start